ib565/OncoGraph-Engine/docs/FINETUNING_PLAN.md

 We will create a high-quality dataset of `(question, cypher)` pairs using a hybrid approach that combines systematic generation for coverage and manual curation for realism.

 ### Step 1: Systematic Generation
 - **Method:** We will write Python-based template generators for a comprehensive set of query "families" (see below).
 These templates will be populated with real entity data (genes, diseases, etc.) sampled from the project's existing CSV files.
-A variety of natural language questions will be generated for each "gold" Cypher query.
+The generation script will leverage canonical entity names and their ingested synonyms (especially for diseases) to create a rich training set.
+For a single "gold" Cypher query targeting a canonical disease name (e.g., "Lung Non-small Cell Carcinoma"), the script will generate multiple varied questions using both the canonical name and its aliases (e.g., "non-small cell lung cancer").
+This teaches the model to map diverse user phrasing to a single, robust query pattern.
 - **Output:** ~1000-2000 `(question, gold_cypher)` pairs.
 The Cypher is considered "gold" because it's generated from deterministic, correct templates, not an LLM.

 ### Step 2: Question Curation and Dataset Finalization